This post was updated since its original publication in January 2019.

 Our study showed that women in the U.S. have a harder time getting needed care than women in other high-income countries do.
 They also have worse health outcomes.
 Notably, U.S. women have the highest incidence of chronic illness, emotional distress, and dissatisfaction with care compared with their peers in other countries.
 Unlike in the U.S., women in the 10 other countries we studied enjoy access to health care that isn’t tied to their employment status, and all have access to free or affordable contraceptives.

-The administration’s rules will further worsen access to care, and likely health outcomes, for U.S. women.
-They already pay among the highest out-of-pocket health care costs, and one of three skip needed care because it is unaffordable.
-While the ACA reduced women’s contraceptive out-of-pocket expenses by 20 percent, according to one analysis, the administration’s decision to make it easier for employers to deny contraceptive coverage will make it more difficult for women to afford birth control.
+If SCOTUS rules in favor of the administration and the rule goes into effect, it will worsen access to care and health outcomes for U.S. women.
+Women in the U.S. already pay among the highest out-of-pocket health care costs, and one of three skip needed care because it is unaffordable.
+The ACA reduced women’s contraceptive out-of-pocket expenses by 20 percent.
+If the Trump administration ultimately succeeds and employers can deny contraceptive coverage for any reason, it will hinder women’s ability to afford birth control.